fygar256/general_pattern_editor/README.md

 On/Off after mouse click on a cell of the screen.
 The first screen has 8x8 elements.

-After entering a command that takes arguments, a message will appear in the window you launched, but it will not be focused, so click on it to focus it.
+After entering a command that takes arguments, a message will appear in the window you launched.